core713/.github/profile/README.md

 ### **Core/713 works on projects such as os-core713, csosh, and linof-links.**

 ### **We work with the open-source community and openly support it with the GNU GPLv3.0 license.
-All our projects are distributed under this license.**
+All our projects are distributed under this license, as evidenced by the fact that all projects share the same license: [core713](https://github.com/core713/os-core713/blob/main/LICENSE), [csosh](https://github.com/core713/csosh/blob/main/LICENSE), [linof-links](https://github.com/core713/linof-links/blob/main/LICENSE)**

 ### **We actively listen to your requests and concerns.**